-Graeme Acheson (PhD, QUB) is Professor of Finance at the university of Stirling.
-A financial historian and Queen's graduate, he is a co-investigator on two research projects based at QUCEH on corporate governance and ownership in UK history.
+Graeme Acheson (PhD, QUB) is Professor of Finance at the University of Strathclyde.
+He is a co-investigator on two research projects based at QUCEH on corporate governance and ownership in UK history.

-Rowena Gray (PhD, UC Davis) is an Assistant Professor of Economics at the University of California, Merced.
+Rowena Gray (PhD, UC Davis) is Associate Professor of Economics at the University of California, Merced.
 Her research focuses on the effects of technological change and immigration in the American labour market between 1850 and 1950.

-Eoin McLaughlin (PhD, NUI Maynooth) is a Lecturer in Environmental Economics at the University of St Andrews.
+Eoin McLaughlin (PhD, NUI Maynooth) is Senior Lecturer in Economics at University College Cork.
 His research focus is nineteenth-century Irish economic and financial history.
 He is co-investigator on a research project based at QUCEH which exploits nineteenth-century prison records.

-Jack Seddon (DPhil, Oxford) is a Lecturer in Political Economy at the School of History, Anthropology, Philosophy and Politics, Queen's University Belfast.
+Jack Seddon (DPhil, Oxford) is Associate Professor in International Political Economy at Waseda University, Japan.
 He works on international monetary systems from a comparative and historical perspective.
 He is PI on the Sterling Area Revisited project, which is based at QUCEH.

-Qing Ye (PhD, QUB) is a Lecturer in Finance at Xi’an Jiaotong-Liverpool University.
-A Queen's graduate, her research focus is on the asset pricing behaviour of equities on the British market in the nineteenth century.
+Qing Ye (PhD, QUB) is Associate Professor in Finance at Xi’an Jiaotong-Liverpool University.
+Her research focus is on the asset pricing behaviour of equities on the British market in the nineteenth century.